marcoXbresciani/TKCompanionApp/README.md

 From (another) command line launch `npm run android` that will prepare and launch your app, connecting to the Metro thing above.

-It's also possible to simply run `npm start` and then open an Android (or iOS, for what it worths) emulator from the Metro developer tools that should've been opened in your browser.

 ### How to Build